awsdocs/amazon-rds-user-guide/doc_source/USER_ListEvents.md

 # Viewing Amazon RDS events<a name="USER_ListEvents"></a>

+You can retrieve the following event information for your Amazon RDS resources:
++ Resource name
++ Resource type
++ Time of the event
++ Message summary of the event

-You can retrieve events for your Amazon RDS resources through the AWS Management Console, which shows events from the past 24 hours\.
+Access the events through the AWS Management Console, which shows events from the past 24 hours\.
 You can also retrieve events by using the [describe\-events](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-events.html) AWS CLI command, or the [DescribeEvents](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeEvents.html) RDS API operation\.
 If you use the AWS CLI or the RDS API to view events, you can retrieve events for up to the past 14 days\.

 **Note**
 If you need to store events for longer periods of time, you can send Amazon RDS events to CloudWatch Events\.
 For more information, see [Creating a rule that triggers on an Amazon RDS event](rds-cloud-watch-events.md)

 For descriptions of the Amazon RDS events, see [Amazon RDS event categories and event messages](USER_Events.Messages.md)\.

+To access detailed information about events using AWS CloudTrail, including request parameters, see [ CloudTrail events  CloudTrail captures API calls for Amazon RDS as events\.
+An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
+Events include calls from the Amazon RDS console and from code calls to the Amazon RDS API operations\.
+Amazon RDS activity is recorded in a CloudTrail event in **Event history**\.
+You can use the CloudTrail console to view the last 90 days of recorded API activity and events in an AWS Region\.
+For more information, see [Viewing events with CloudTrail event history](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events.html)\.  ](logging-using-cloudtrail.md#service-name-info-in-cloudtrail.events.title)\.

 ## Console<a name="USER_ListEvents.CON"></a>